 A battery is a hardware component that supplies power to a device, enabling that device to work without a power cord.
 Batteries are often capable of powering a laptop computer for several hours depending on how much power it requires.
 Today, many high-end devices like computer laptops and cell phones use rechargeable batteries that allow a user to recharge the battery when depleted of energy.
 In the picture below, is an example of what a laptop battery may look like when removed from the laptop with a close-up of the battery rating.

 There are three computer batteries types used with computers.
 First, is the backup battery, which is commonly referred to as the CMOS battery.
 This battery is what holds your computer's settings, such as the time and date.
 This allows the computer to remember basic computer settings and the time and date without having to entering those settings each time the computer starts.

 Next, the bridge battery is only found in portable computers as a temporary backup for the main battery.
 This allows the user to remove the main battery and replace it with a good battery without having to turn off the computer.

-There are several different battery technologies that allow a battery to work.
+There are different battery technologies that allow a battery to work.
 Below is a list of some major types you're most likely to encounter.

 - LI-ION (Lithium Ion)